st-user/zerodep-web-push-java/README.md

             PublicKeySources.ofPEMFile(new File(publicKeyFilePath).toPath())

             /*
-             * If you want to implement VAPIDJWTGenerator yourself,
+             * If you want to make your own VAPIDJWTGenerator,
              * the project for its sub-modules is a good example.
              * For more information, please consult the source codes on https://github.com/st-user/zerodep-web-push-java-ext-jwt
              */